ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-n the London Morning Chronicle.
+the London Morning Chronicle.
 Every
 effort was vainly made to discover the author,
 even to the offering of a reward of fifty guineas.
 All that ever transpired was that the poem, in a